okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-native-sso/main/index.md

 ### Update the client with the token exchange grant

 In this request, update the client with the token exchange grant.
 Use the response from the last step to create your UPDATE request.
-You need to update the `grantTypes` parameter by adding the value `urn:ietf:params:oauth:grant-type:token-exchange` so that the token exchange is an allowed grant type for the client.
+You need to update the `grant_types` parameter by adding the value `urn:ietf:params:oauth:grant-type:token-exchange` so that the token exchange is an allowed grant type for the client.

 > **Note:** All clients that want to leverage Native SSO and SLO must be configured with this grant type.